palaeoware/trevosim/docs/loggingsim.rst

 The two text boxes allow custom file content to be written: text from these is written as provided to the file -- for example with run instructions or program commands -- and any of a series of keywords defined below included within two vertical bar ( | ) symbols are replaced as a file is written.
 The default outputs are shown in the figure above -- they create a vanilla nexus file which allows you to, for example, load the character matrix into R, and a TNT file which conducts a parsimony search on TREvoSim data before outputting the most parsimonious trees.

 In addition to these two custom files, TREvoSim can output a tree for each run in a standard nexus format.
-The options at the bottom of the output tab allow you to define the basename for this file (the word tree is appended to the name provided).
+The options at the bottom of the output tab allow you to define the basename for this file.
 The output includes the tree and translate block, as well as a comment with the settings of the run written to it.

 Running log
 ^^^^^^^^^^^